snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/conversions/index.md

 :::tip

-If you only want to count the first conversion in a session then use the `_converted` column and the first element of the `_values` array in any downstream analysis.
+If you only want to take into account the first conversion in a session then use the `_converted` column and the first element of the `_values` array in any downstream analysis.

 :::